 As of the date of this Report, three (3) out of the nine (9) members of the Board of Directors are female: two (2) out of the four (4) directors classified as independent are female.
-In addition, Ms. Ana Inés Sainz de Vicuña Bemberg is a member of the Sustainability, Corporate Governance, Appointments and Remuneration Committee.
+In addition, Ms. Ana Inés Sainz de Vicuña Bemberg sits on the Sustainability, Corporate Governance, Appointments and Remuneration Committee.

-The Sustainability, Corporate Governance, Appointments and Remuneration Committee ensures that the procedures for selecting director candidates exclude any inherent bias that impede the selection of female directors, attempting to ensure the composition of the Board of Directors has an adequate balance of men and women.
+The Sustainability, Corporate Governance, Appointments and Remuneration Committee ensures that the procedures for selecting director candidates exclude any inherent bias.